Welcome to the Silicon Valley council of the Blind's web site. We hope you enjoy it and come back often.

 "The Hollis K. Liggett Braille Free Press Award Presented to Mike Keithley and the California Council of the Blind for affiliate newsletter excellence, July 6, 2008, Louisville, KY."

-Launched in 2010, this program annually awards a grant of up to $1000 to a Santa Clara County blind or visually impaired person who can best demonstrate the need for adaptive technology that will improve his/her quality of life or advance his/her educational and/or employment opportunities.
+Launched in 2010, this program annually awards a grant of up to $1000 to a blind or visually impaired person living in Santa Clara, San Mateo, Santa Cruz or San Benito Counties who can best demonstrate the need for adaptive technology that will improve his/her quality of life or advance his/her educational and/or employment opportunities.

 Examples of items that the grant might fund include, but are not limited to: